-Adorable Monique is an award-winning artist brought up abroad.
-Having the good fortune to be mentored by a renowned artist has enriched her artistic vision.
+Adorable Monique is an award-winning artist based in Florida, brought up abroad in Central America.
+Having the good fortune to be mentored by a renowned artist has enriched her artistic vision, prior she received her formal education in Fine Arts and Teaching.
 She has received numerous awards and the opportunity to exhibit in various venues.
 Growing up surrounded by different cultures has broadened her overall view of life.
 She is continuously pursuing success in personal, professional, and artistic endeavors as well in the artistic experience itself.

-Among some of Monique's awards are in public art such as murals, workshops and even designing custom designs and paintings.
-One of these projects on a bus, known as a library bus or Bibliobus, decorated with motifs that would showcase an array of colors with the image of our earth globe holding a book featuring the flag of Honduras, as to render homage and embrace the importance of Cultural Identity.
-The colors would represent the diversity, emotion, dreams and imagination that arise when allowed to access the act of reading a book.
-This project was a Prize Cash Award sponsored by UNESCO, Plasmon and The National Library of Honduras Juan Ramon Molina BINAH.
-The main purpose of this project was to introduce reading to underprivileged children and adults and to experience the magic world of holding a book in their hands while entering a mobile library bus or even awaiting it in their communities.
+Among some of Monique's awards are in public art such as murals, workshops, designing custom designs on furniture and paintings.
+Prize award for creating the designs for the library bus or Bibliobus.
+The project involved the task of painting the surface with automotive primer, paints, sanding, sealer.
+The design showcases an array of colors, the image of earth represented holding a book featuring the flag of Honduras, rendering homage and embracing the importance of Cultural Identity.
+Shapes of colors represent diversity, emotion, dreams and imagination.
+This project was sponsored by UNESCO, Plasmon and The National Library of Honduras Juan Ramon Molina BINAH.
+The main purpose of this project was to introduce reading to underprivileged children and adults.
+To experience the magic world of reading.

-Fortunate to be selected in the first symposium of artists of the world celebrated in Honduras, sponsored by the United Nations headquarters of Honduras PNUD, The First Lady and The Mayor’s Office.
-The title of the mural “Growing is Believing” which is located in the Building of Children’s and Families best known as IHNFA.
+Commissioned with Commemorative Artworks.
+Selected in the first symposium of artists of the world celebrated in Honduras, sponsored by the United Nations headquarters of Honduras PNUD, The First Lady and The Mayor’s Office, with the title of the mural “Growing is Believing” which is located in the Building of Children’s and Families best known as IHNFA.

 Art has been my drive, my purpose and motivation in life.
 It has allowed me to express myself, in ways that I couldn't otherwise do.
 Art has enabled me to expand my socio-historical and cultural reality beyond its parameters.
 In short, the biological-cultural ethnic groups in our country and elsewhere are fascinating, making us unique and special, worth unraveling.